 Joint Custody vs Legal Guardianship: What’s the difference?

-You’ve likely heard the terms “legal guardianship” and “joint custody” before, but may be unsure about the difference between the two.
-However, as you enter into the judicial system, either as a result of divorce or to gain parental rights of a child, it is important to know the distinction of joint custody vs legal guardianship.
+You’ve likely heard the terms “legal guardianship” and “joint custody” before but may be unsure about the difference between the two.
+However, as you enter into the judicial system, either as a result of divorce or to gain parental rights of a child, it is important to know the distinction between joint custody vs legal guardianship.

 Both guardianship and custody are used to describe the legal relationship between a child and an adult.
 That relationship is determined and defined by the courts.